Noma

 The disease starts in the mouth and eats away the facial tissue, leaving survivors with severe disfigurements.
 These can cause life-threatening impairments and crippling social stigma.

-Noma mostly affects children under 10, from poor, remote communities in Africa.
+Noma mostly affects children under six years old from poor and remote communities in Africa.

 The World Health Organization (WHO) estimates that around 140,000 new noma cases emerge every year, but this data has not been updated since 1998.